 Blessed Be )O(

 My favourite time of the year has arrived again!

-Although my favourite Sabbat is Samhain, I particularly favourite the time between Lammas and Mabon.
-There is nothing more perfect than seeing the sun beam over a corn field on a late summer’s day.
-Of course, let’s not forget Corn Dollies!
-Oh yes.
-As the fields are being harvested, it’s the time of the year to indulge in some Corn Dolly making.
+Although my favourite sabbat is Samhain, I particularly favourite the time between Lammas and Mabon.
+There is nothing more perfect than seeing the sun beam over a wheat field on a late summer’s day.
+Of course, let’s not forget corn dollies!
+As the fields are being harvested, it’s the time of the year to indulge in some corn dolly making.

-As the weeks pass by and Autumn Equinox arrives, so does the pumpkins.
-Oh let’s not get me started on how much I love pumpkins but needless to say I make the most of the good six weeks before Samhain with pumpkins.
-It also doesn’t get better than being able to have pumpkins on your birthday.
+As the weeks pass by and Autumn Equinox arrives, so do the pumpkins.
+I love pumpkins but needless to say I make the most of the good six weeks before Samhain with pumpkins.
+It also doesn’t get better than being able to have pumpkins on my birthday.

-I celebrated the harvest moon this year by carving a pumpkin and making a life-sized scarecrow, which so happens to have a pumpkin head too.
-In the evening we sat outside under the moonlight, with the pumpkins glowing in the background, by a roaring fire, and it’s such peaceful moments like those that I truly enjoy.
+I celebrated the harvest moon this year by carving a pumpkin and making a life-sized scarecrow which so happens to have a pumpkin head too.
+In the evening we sat outside under the moonlight with the pumpkins glowing in the background, by a roaring fire and it’s such peaceful moments like these that I truly enjoy.

 Don’t forget to appreciate the little moments in life and who you spend them with.
 Make every minute count, laugh as much as possible and enjoy life.